PorkodiVenkatesh/DataStructures/Day3/README.md

 - For example, consider the array [1, 2, 3, 4],
       - They are (1), (2), (3), (4), (1,2), (1,3),(1,4), (2,3), (2,4), (3,4), (1,2,3), (1,2,4), (1,3,4), (2,3,4), (1,2,3,4).
       - There are 15 sub-sequences
-- More generally, we can say that for a sequence of size n, we can have (2n-1) non-empty sub-sequences in total.
+- More generally, we can say that for a sequence of size n, we can have ((2 powerof(n))-1) non-empty sub-sequences in total.

-## Linked List
+## Linked List Vs Array Vs ArrayList

 Firstly, let’s define an array.
 An array is a collection of homogenous values.
 It has a fixed size which is defined upon initialization.
 Also, the values are stored in continuous memory locations.
 Based on these properties, can you see any disadvantages of arrays?

 One of the disadvantages of arrays is that memory could be wasted.
 As a programmer, you do not always know how much memory to allocate.
 For example, you are building an application that will ask users for inputs which will then be stored in an array.
 Since you do not know how many inputs the user will make, you initialize an array with one million indexes as you presume that one million inputs will be sufficient for any user.
 What if the user only inputs a hundred thousand elements into the array?
 Then, 90% of the allocated space is wasted.

+That's why go for ArrayList.
+Its is dynamic in size

-For instance, if we want to insert an element into the front or middle of the array, the first step is to ensure that there is space in the array for the new element, otherwise, the array needs to be resized.
+For instance, if we want to insert an element into the front or middle of the arraylist, the first step is we need to check if any element present on the given position.
 The next step is to open space for the new element by shifting every element after the desired index.
 Likewise, for deletion, shifting is required after removing an element.
 Insertion and deletion are slow in arrays.

+Shifiting takes time...

 That is when a Linked List comes into the picture.
 A linked list is another approach to collecting similar data.
-Unlike an array, elements in a linked list are not in consecutive memory locations.
+Unlike an arraylist, elements in a linked list are not in consecutive memory locations.
 A linked list is a collection of connected nodes.
 A node consists of data and the address of the next node.

 In linked Lists, insertion and deletion is faster, because only the address needs to be updated accordingly.